theobrook/Silwood_Park_Soil_Metabarcoding_Practical/index.md

 - [phyloseq website](https://joey711.github.io/phyloseq/) - details of the `phyloseq` package
 - [ggplot2 website](https://ggplot2.tidyverse.org/) - details of the `ggplot2` package

-*LLMs such as Claude and ChatGPT can be very useful but be careful to double check that you understand what they are doing (and that they are doing what you want)!*
+*LLMs such as Claude can be useful, but be careful to check that you understand what they are doing and, crucially, that they are actually doing what you want!*

 ## Task 1: Download data